 The GET undergraduate minor coursework provides students with a strong foundation of knowledge around the IT challenges faced in the global environment for all professions and the complex set of skills needed to address these issues.
 Coursework is inter-disciplinary and draws upon the areas of information studies, management, computer science and engineering.
 The curriculum places an emphasis on engaging students through real-world case studies, team projects and guest lecturers from a variety of industries.
-No matter what industry students may enter, knowledge of information technology is essential to most upper level positions.
+Regardless of the various industries students may enter, knowledge of information technology is essential to most upper level positions.

 GET 439 Enterprise Technologies (3 credits)